-I wish to comment on New Premises Licence Application 18/03517/LIPN for Grosvenor Square Gardens.

-My hope is that the Gardens will remain as they are, free for the public to R&R. The proposed categories are Performance of Dance.
-The hours are far too long.
-Seasonal details also too long Dancing possibly damaging to the ground itself.
-Don't want anything similar to the problems of Hyde Park.

-Exhibition of a Film: Perhaps in summer but Grosvenor Square is not a cinema.
-Disturbing for people visiting for R&R.

-Performance of Live Music; Playing of Recorded Music; Anything of a similar description to Live Music, Recorded Music or Performance of Dance.
-Reservartions about all the above including New Year's Eve, Sundays prior to Bank Holidays.
-The hours demolishIrelative peace and quiet for which the London Squares are renowned and for which local people and tourists are grateful.

-Performance of a Play: OK if quiet and seating does not extend far into the Square.
-Sale by Retail of Alcohol, plus Seasonal Details.
-These could have an unpleasant effect on the Square and on the neighbourhood.
-Sales of alcohol have in the past proved to be unpleasant and even dangerous.
-Corks Night Club for example and tend to encourage anti-social behaviour.

-The hours that the Application is seeking are far too extended and will contribute little to the environment.
-Noise will be a particular problem for residents who already suffer from noise pollution from traffic and ongoing building works.

-The Square is a green Hub and should be kep as it is.

-1:00 PM on 23 Apr 2018 I have owned a property in Grosvenor Square since 1972 overlooking the garden.
-This is a unique and ideal garden in the centre of Mayfair enjoyed by residents of all ages, in particular children and elderly residents.
-It is a peaceful and serene garden in the midst of a populated and noisy area which already has a vast number of premises which sell food and alcohol (North and South Audley Street, Mount Street, Duke Street).
-Allowing the sale of alcohol in the Garden will spoil the serenity of the place and could lead to rowdy behaviour.
+Received: 01 May 2018 Grosvenor Square My hope is that the The proposed cates Seasonal details al want anything simil Exhibition of a Film Disturbing for peop Performance of Live description to Live about all the above hours demolishIrela and for which local Performance of a F Sale by Retail of Al effect on the Squar proved to be unplea to encourage anti-s The hours that the to the environment.
+Gardens will remain as they are, free for the public to R&R. gories are Performance of Dance.The hours are far too long. so too long Dancing possibly damaging to the ground itself.Don't ar to the problems of Hyde Park. : Perhaps in summer but Grosvenor Square is not a cinema. le visiting for R&R. e Music;Playing of Recorded Music; Anything of a similar Music, Recorded Music or Performance of Dance.
+Reservartions including New Year's Eve, Sundays prior to Bank Holidays.
+The ative peace and quiet for which the London Squares are renowned people and tourists are grateful.
+Play: OK if quiet and seating does not extend far into the Square. cohol, plus Seasonal Details.
+These could have an unpleasant e and on the neighbourhood.Sales of alcohol have in the past asant and even dangerous.
+Corks Night Club for example and tend Received: 23 April 2018 overlooking the gar enjoyed by residen peaceful and seren has a vast number Street, Mount Street 2018 I have owned a property in Grosvenor Square since 1972 den.
+This is a unique and ideal garden in the centre of Mayfair ts of all ages, in particular children and elderly residents.
+It is a e garden in the midst of a populated and noisy area which already of premises which sell food and alcohol (North and South Audley et, Duke Street).
+Allowing the sale of alcohol in the Garden will f the place and could lead to rowdy behaviour.
 There are plenty of places nearby where people can enjoy a drink.
 Please leave the Garden alone and do not spoil it.

-3:17 PM on 26 Apr 2018 There are three areas where I believe this application will not meet licensing objectives, all related to nuisance.
+Received: 26 April 2018 not meet licensing 2018 There are three areas where I believe this application will objectives, all related to nuisance.
+Hours I believe that the hours sought are too late.

-Hours

-I believe that the hours sought are too late.
 An argument has been put forward that these are shorter than core hours.
-That may be the case but is a bit of a red herring for outdoor events of the size and frequency sought.
+That may be the case but is a bit of a red herring for outdoor events of the size and frequency sought. many.
+Dispersing that number, that late will inevitably cause bours despite the best intentions of any agreed dispersal policy.

-Numbers attending

-1500 is simply too many.
-Dispersing that number, that late will inevitably cause problems for neighbours despite the best intentions of any agreed dispersal policy.
-Number of events

 The application is for 15 events, each one of which can last for up to 168 hours.
 That would mean up to 105 days of events plus days for setting up and derigging.
 That is simply too much and would change the nature of the space from what it should be ie an oasis of calm and space for rest and relaxation into something more akin to an entertainment venue.